Last Updated on November 27, 2020 by Queenie Mak

 Tokyo is a large metropolis city consists of 23 special wards and 26 other cities, towns and villages.
 Originally a fishing village during the Edo period, Tokyo became the capital city of Japan in 1868.
-And while Tokyo is the political and economical centres of Japan, tourism also became a leading industry as the city attractions millions of visitors each year.
+And while Tokyo is the political and economic centre of Japan, tourism also became a leading industry as the city attractions millions of visitors each year.

 Related Post – Japan one month itinerary: from Tokyo to Hiroshima